webRTC-io/webRTC.io/README.md

  npm install webRTC.io
 ```
 for absurdly detailed instruction on setting up the demo, go to the demo repo.

+To run the server in debug mode, append '-debug' to the node command

 ## Example code

 ### Client